stei2015/webstei2015/README.md

 ### Deploy Files using Git

-1. Make sure all local changes are committed to master, then run `git push openshift master`
+1. Make sure all local changes are committed to master, then run `git push openshift master` OR make sure all local changes are committed to dev, then run `git push openshift dev:master`
 2. Run `rhc ssh web`
 3. Run `cd app-root/repo` in the ssh window
 4. Run `cp config.php.example config.php` and change settings as needed